hkzlab/TK2000_Build_Notes/README.md

 ### Color burst circuit

-The schematic does not specify what value to use for capacitor C51.
+The schematic does not specify what value to use for capacitor C51, and the value of L1 seems wrong in respect to original schematic and boards.

+Install a 27uH inductor for L1: clone's schematic has 47uH, but Apple II and original boards show 27uH inductors here.

-If one is content with a fixed one, something around ~80pF is probably ok, otherwise, install a 47pF herem then a 5-50pF variable capacitor beside L1 (between the collector of Q1 and GND) by scratching some of the nearby solder mask.
+If one is content with a fixed cap, something around ~80pF is probably ok, otherwise, install a 47pF here and then a 5-50pF variable capacitor beside L1 (between the collector of Q1 and GND) by scratching some of the nearby solder mask.
 This will give you a way to adjust the color burst.

 ![Closeup photo of an SMD variable capacitor installed beside L1](pics/mods/color_trimmer.jpg)